 Otherwise, we drank bottled water which is offered in abundance by the villa.

-As you guys now Ted goes bananas for a bite.
-And typically she did get bitten while away, but this was the last day and happened outside of the villa.
+As you guys know, Ted goes bananas for a bite.
+And typically she did get bitten while away.
+But this was the last day and happened outside of the villa.

 Lots of stray dogs around as well.
 I’d avoid as you don’t want to get rabies, it’s a thing in Bali.